tianshengs/tianshengs.github.io/projects/twitter_analysis.md

 **b. association of common keywords**

-The following R code was run to get a word cloud of association of common keywords in tweet content during Dorian storm with more than 30 instances
+The following R code was run to get a word cloud of association of common keywords in tweet content during Dorian storm with more than 30 instances.

 ```
 #find all the word pairs